What is the Responsibility Center?

 Given below is how the responsibility center helps an organization.

-- Assignment of Role and Responsibility: When there is a responsibility attached to each segment, each and every individual is aligned and directed towards a purpose with the responsibility that is in line with their roles.
-The person or department will be tracked and nobody can shift the responsibility to anybody else suppose anything goes wrong
+- Assignment of Role and Responsibility: When there is a responsibility attached to each segment, each individual is aligned and directed towards a purpose with the responsibility in line with their roles.
+The person or department will be tracked, and nobody can shift the responsibility to anybody else, suppose anything goes wrong.

-- Improves Performance: The idea of having to assign tasks and responsibilities to a particular person would stand to act as a motivational factor.
-Knowing that their performance will be tracked and reported to the top management, the departments and persons involved will try their best to give in their best performance
+- Improves Performance: The idea of assigning tasks and responsibilities to a particular person would stand to act as a motivational factor.
+Knowing that their performance will be tracked and reported to the top management, the departments and persons involved will try to give their best performance.

-- Delegation and Control: The assignment of responsibility center with roles being assigned to various segments helps the organization to bring about and achieve the purpose of delegation.
-Responsibility of various persons to is fixed which will help the management in controlling their work.
-Thus it now helps the management achieve the desired dual objective of having delegation plus control over the tasks
+- Delegation and Control: The assignment of responsibility center with roles assigned to various segments helps the organization bring about and achieve the purpose of delegation.
+The responsibility of multiple persons is fixed, which will help the management control their work.
+Thus, it now helps the management achieve the desired dual objective of delegating and controlling the tasks.

-- Helps in Decision Making: Responsibility centers help the management in decision making as the information disseminated and collected from various centers helps them in planning all of its future actions.
-It helps them understand the segment-wise breakups of revenues, costs, issues, future plans of action, etc.
+- Helps in Decision Making: Responsibility centers help the management in decision making as the information disseminated and collected from various centers helps them plan their future actions.
+It helps them understand the segment-wise breakups of revenues, costs, issues, plans of action, etc.

-- Helps in Cost Control: By having a segment-wise breakup responsibility centers help the top management in having to assign different budgets for the various centers thereby achieving cost control as per the requirements.
+- Helps in Cost Control: Having segment-wise breakup responsibility centers help the top management in having to assign different budgets for the various centers, thereby achieving cost control as per the requirements.

 Disadvantages of Responsibility Center

-There are certain disadvantages along the way that may crop up and impair the system of responsibility centers
+Certain disadvantages may crop up and impair the system of responsibility centers.

 - Presence of Conflict of Interest: There may be a possibility that a conflict of interest may arise between the individual and that of the organization.
-A sales individual may try forceful selling in certain restricted areas to increase his commissions identified under his/her responsibility center whereas the management may have its policy prohibit the same
+A sales individual may try forceful selling in certain restricted areas to increase his commissions identified under their responsibility center, whereas the management may prohibit the same.

-- The requirement of Time and Effort: This system involves a lot of time and effort on the part of the management to thoroughly plan and chalk out the required course of action.
-Should something go wrong in the planning process the entire process is doomed to fail and would be nothing but a recipe for disaster
+- The requirement of Time and Effort: This system involves a lot of time and effort on the management to thoroughly plan and chalk out the required course of action.
+Should something go wrong in the planning process, the entire process is doomed to fail and would be nothing but a recipe for disaster.

-- Ignores Personal Reaction and Feedback: There may be at times resistance and reluctance on the part of the employee or manager for whom a certain department/segment/role is assigned.
-The method seems to neglect such feedback on part of the top management and may seek to focus only on the bottom line achieved through segregation of such centers
+- Ignores Personal Reaction and Feedback: At times, there may be resistance and reluctance on the part of the employee or manager for whom a certain department/segment/role is assigned.
+The method seems to neglect such feedback on top management and may seek to focus only on the bottom line achieved through segregation of such centers

 - Too much Process-Oriented: A lag in such a system is that it may too much of a process-oriented wherein the focus is on segregation and assignment of responsibility into various segments.
 Thus too much time, effort and focus is being given to such actions